2025 Annual Conference

 Speakers:

-President, Allen Whitehill Clowes Charitable Foundation (Founder and Former President of CEEP); Indianapolis, Indiana
+The Rev. Dr. James Lemler, President, Allen Whitehill Clowes Charitable Foundation (Founder and Former President of CEEP); Indianapolis, Indiana

 Ms. Rebecca Lilly, Vice President, Morgan Stanley (Trustee of Lilly Endowment Inc.); Greenwich, Connecticut